It is humiliating to have to do LeetCode grinding for

 The fact of the matter is the better you're in understanding CS and the underlying mathematical domains, the easier the leetcode questions get, it always has been and always will be.
 And contrary to most beliefs, you don't have to memorize individual problems.
 You learn the domains of problems and solve them with the same repeating methods.
 But most people just prefer spending their time on infortainment and being presumptious on Twitter, than actually learning stuff.

-• robenkleene an hour ago
+• robenkleene 7 months ago

 > But most people just prefer spending their time on infortainment and being presumptious on Twitter, than actually learning stuff.